-By adopting the business-case for diversity and ignoring any egalitarian and democratic interpretations of diversity which were prevalent in the past, the Chief Justice is able to tell a coherent yet incomplete history of race and law.
-This story, skips slavery all together and begins with the enactment of the equal protection clause that appears almost out of thin air as a color-blind commitment to formal equality.
-It continues through the major division from the constitutional standard of anti-classification, only to be “solved” in Brown.
-It ends by disconnecting affirmative action from its egalitarian-remedial antecedents and presenting it as another division from the color-blind constitution that is meant to serve these fussy and unmeasurable interests in student body diversity.
+By adopting the business case for diversity and ignoring any egalitarian and democratic interpretations of diversity which were prevalent in the past, the Chief Justice was able to convey a coherent yet incomplete history of race and law.
+This account skipped slavery all together and began with the enactment of the Equal Protection Clause, which, in his opinion, appeared almost out of thin air as a colorblind commitment to formal equality.
+It continued through the major departure from the constitutional standard of anti-classification, only to be “solved” in Brown.
+It ended by disconnecting affirmative action from its egalitarian-remedial antecedents and presenting it as another departure from the colorblind constitution that is meant to serve these demanding and unmeasurable interests in student body diversity.

-Constitutional Memory in the SFFA’s Amici Briefs: Making Affirmative Action seem Benign
+Constitutional Memory in SFFA’s Amici Briefs: Making Affirmative Action seem Benign

-Despite SFFA's decision overturning fifty years of precedent, this article reveals how memory claims supporting this outcome were shaped through discussions among universities, affirmative action proponents, officials, and the Court.
-By examining the ninety-seven amicus curiae briefs submitted to the Court in SFFA, this section uncovers the role of universities and other advocates of affirmative action in crafting the ahistorical memory claims later adopted by the SFFA majority.
+Despite the SFFA decision overturning fifty years of precedent, this article reveals how memory claims supporting this outcome were shaped through discussions between universities, affirmative action proponents, officials, and the Court.
+By examining the ninety-seven amicus curiae briefs submitted to the Court in SFFA, this section reveals the role of universities and other advocates of affirmative action in crafting the ahistorical memory claims later adopted by the SFFA majority.

-The respondents in the SFFA case and their supporters who submitted Amicus Curiae briefs, were trying to win the case, and let affirmative action live another day.
-They were therefore arguing with-in the constrains set by the Court in previous cases.
-Until SFFA, in each case that upheld the constitutionality of race-conscious affirmative action the Court further restricted the measures that universities can use to promote the representation of people from different races in their student body—the how, as well as well as constrained the interests that can justify the use of race classifications in school admissions—the why.
+The respondents in the SFFA case and their supporters who submitted amicus curiae briefs were trying to win the case and enable affirmative action to continue operating.
+They were therefore arguing within the constrains set by the Court in previous cases.
+Until SFFA, in each case that upheld the constitutionality of race-conscious affirmative action, the Court further restricted the measures that universities could use to promote the representation of people from different races in their student body—the how—while also constraining the interests that could justify the use of race classifications in school admissions—the why.
 For the purpose of this article, I focus on the latter.

-In 1978 the Court first took-up the why question in a case called Regents of the University of California v.
+In 1978, the Court first took up the why question in Regents of the University of California v.
 Bakke.
-In a plurality opinion, Justice Powell, acknowledged that "[t] he State unquestionably possesses a legitimate and substantial interest in ameliorating, or eliminating where feasible, the disabling effects of identified discrimination.”
-Nonetheless, Justice Powell drew a line between the legitimate and permissible interest in "redress[ing] the wrongs worked by specific instances of racial discrimination" and the invalid pursuit of "remedying the effects of 'societal discrimination,' an amorphous concept of injury that may be ageless in its reach into the past.”According to this distinction, the interest in rectifying past discrimination was considered compelling only if a university could specifically identify instances of institutional discrimination, not to address broader societal discrimination.
-Consequently, Justice Powell's approach narrowed the remedial rationale to an extent that rendered it impractical for application in higher education.
+In a plurality opinion, Justice Powell acknowledged that “[t] he State unquestionably possesses a legitimate and substantial interest in ameliorating, or eliminating where feasible, the disabling effects of identified discrimination.”
+Nonetheless, Justice Powell drew a line between the legitimate and permissible interest in “redress[ing] the wrongs worked by specific instances of racial discrimination” and the invalid pursuit of “remedying the effects of ‘societal discrimination,’ an amorphous concept of injury that may be ageless in its reach into the past.”According to this distinction, the interest in rectifying past discrimination was considered compelling only if a university could specifically identify instances of institutional discrimination and was not seeking to address broader societal discrimination.
+Consequently, Justice Powell’s approach narrowed the remedial rationale to an extent that rendered its application impractical in higher education.